 As the name suggests, what I call product experience is the product itself AND the way it is delivered to our publishers – by our partnership team, account managers, and tech support.

-At Admix, we are truly obsessed with the product experience, and we will keep investing more resources into our technology to maintain our lead as the best in-game monetization platform.
+At Admix, we are truly obsessed with the product experience, and we will keep investing more resources into our technology to maintain our lead as the best in-play monetization platform.
 We are productizing everything we can, to increase scalability.
 Without that focus, we wouldn’t have been able to onboard 200 developers in a year and manage dozens of concurrent campaigns.
 This is an issue that all of our agency competitors will increasingly be facing as they try to grow.

 In terms of product – as we start to work with larger publishers, across more premium titles, we need to provide them with more controls on the advertising experience, better compatibility with custom game engines, and of course better revenue overall.
 By nailing these 3 things, we will increase our lead in the space.